maziac/currah_uspeech_tests/Readme.md

 ## Conclusion

 My goal was to use the uSpeech output in an assembler game.
 So I was looking for the best way to access Currah uSpeech HW.
 The ways described in the manual were not suitable for me:
-- Using the BASIC interface: does not make sense for an assembler program</li>
+- Using the BASIC interface: does not make sense for an assembler program
 - The described machine code API: This has several issues:
 	- Allophones can't be input directly.
 The input is done as a sentence that is broken done into allophones by the uSpeech ROM.
-	- It uses memory at the end of the RAM which conflicts with custom interrupts routines,</li>
+	- It uses memory at the end of the RAM which conflicts with custom interrupts routines,

 So the approach is to control the uSpeech HW directly.
 I have no need for intonation so it's enough to deal with addresses 0038h and 1000h.